N1teshift/yaga2025sculptures/docs/quickstart.md

 ansible sculptures -i edge/ansible/hosts.ini -m ping
 ```

+Note: The `player-live` service uses `mpv` with a 10-second cache (`--cache-secs=10`) to reduce network jitter.
+To increase or decrease this buffer, edit `edge/systemd/player-live.service.j2` and modify the `--cache-secs` value before re-running the playbook.

 Running this playbook also disables WiFi power saving on each Pi by creating `/etc/NetworkManager/conf.d/wifi-powersave.conf`.

 ## Step 8: Pre-configure Icecast Hostname (Critical)